 Ethnic Food and IBS

-- Spicy foods: these foods can also irritate the intestine, although it depends on the person.
+- Avoid spicy foods: these foods can also irritate the intestine, although it depends on the person.
 If you don't feel well after spicy food, maybe you should ease up on the jalapenos.
 A recent study showed that women who regularly ate spicy food (>10 times per week) were more than twice as likely to develop IBS than those who did not

 IBS Diet and Mindfulness

 - Avoid large meals, which may promote cramping and/or diarrhea: This one is pretty simple.
 Large meals take longer and are more difficult for your body to digest.
 Take your time, enjoy your food with friends and family, and try not to eat while you are on-the-go

 - Avoid High-FODMAP foods: many of the foods listed above (dairy containing lactose, fruits containing fructose- apples and pears, plus the gassy veggies at the top).
 FODMAPs are un-absorbable carbohydrates that act as substrates for bacterial fermentation and gas production, potentially triggering GI symptoms.
 Check out our entire section on low FODMAP foods and how to implement a low-FODMAP routine!